Labcoxyzl/MScan/README.md

 ```
 The second folder is a temporary working directory for the analysis, typically located at `/tmp/<your_project_name>`.

-Then change analysis config in `src/main/java/Starter`.
+Then change the analysis config in `src/main/java/Starter`.
 ```java
 public class Starter {
     public static void main(String[] args) throws IOException {